chinapedia/wikipedia.abstract.en/Page/Difference_engine.md

-Babbage_Difference_Engine.jpg's difference engine, the first one actually built from Babbage's design.
+'s difference engine, the first one actually built from Babbage's design.
 The design has the same precision on all columns, but when calculating polynomials, the precision on the higher-order columns could be lower.]]

 A DIFFERENCE ENGINE, first created by Charles Babbage, is an automatic mechanical calculator designed to tabulate polynomial functions.
 Its name is derived from the method of divided differences, a way to interpolate or tabulate functions by using a small set of polynomial coefficients.
 Most mathematical functions commonly used by engineers, scientists and navigators, including logarithmic and trigonometric functions, can be approximated by polynomials, so a difference engine can compute many useful tables of numbers.